1nventors/Pokedex/README.md

 # RPG Creature Search App 🎮🐉

-This project is part of the **freeCodeCamp Front End Development Libraries Certification**.
 The goal was to build an app that allows users to **search for RPG creatures** (in this case, Pokémon) by name or ID and display detailed information retrieved from the **freeCodeCamp RPG Creature API**.
+This project is part of the **JavaScript Algorithms and Data Structures Certification** from [freeCodeCamp](https://www.freecodecamp.org/).

 ---